hoangduytran/blender-manual/manual/editors/preferences/viewport.rst

 Smooth Wires
    Overlay
       Display overlays with smooth wire, without this wires will be rendered aliased.
-      To increase the visibility you can disable this and *Edit Mode*, since edges do not blend into other shaded regions.
+      To increase the visibility you can disable this for Edit Mode specificity (see below), since edges do not blend into other shaded regions.

    .. _bpy.types.PreferencesSystem.use_edit_mode_smooth_wire: